 Ray Tango and Gabriel Cash are narcotics detectives who, while both being extremely successful, can't stand each other.
 Crime Lord Yves Perret, furious at the loss of income that Tango and Cash have caused him, frames the two for murder.
-Caught with the murder weapon on the scene of the crime, the two have alibi.
+Caught with the murder weapon at the scene of the crime, the two have no alibi.
 Thrown into prison with most of the criminals they helped convict, it appears that they are going to have to trust each other if they are to clear their names and catch the evil Perret.
 Written by

 Murray Chapman <firstname.lastname@example.org>

 There was a rumor that Arnold Schwarzenegger was considered to play Gabriel Cash's opposite Stallone as Ray tango in an effort to get them together being 80s action heroes but it wasn't true at all.
 They later worked together on the expendables movies which was a homage to 80s and 90s action and Escape Plan.
 Arnold and Sly also were both considered for Bruce Willis's role in Die Hard, the lead roles of Sean Archer and Castor Troy in Face/off which went to John Travolta and Nicolas Cage and each other's roles in The Terminator, Assassins, Judge Dredd, etc. See more »

 During the explosion at Wyler's house, the stunt double isn't wearing Tango's big gold necklace.
 See more »